Valuation Guide

 Beyond compliance, the best 409A valuation firms in 2026 differentiate on four practical dimensions: cost, turnaround time, methodology quality, and audit defensibility.
 We evaluated each provider on these dimensions, with the primary weight on the last two.

-How We Evaluated the Best 409A Valuation Firms in 2026
+How Did We Evaluate the Best 409A Valuation Firms in 2026?

-Our evaluation framework assessed providers across five criteria: (1) appraiser credentials and qualification standards, (2) methodology documentation and AICPA Practice Aid compliance, (3) audit track record and IRS challenge history, (4) pricing transparency and total cost, and (5) turnaround time for standard engagements.
+We assessed providers across five criteria in descending order of importance: (1) appraiser credentials and qualification standards, (2) methodology documentation and AICPA Practice Aid compliance, (3) audit track record and IRS challenge history, (4) pricing transparency and total cost, and (5) turnaround time for standard engagements.
+Methodology and credentials carry the most weight because a cheap, fast report that fails an IRS challenge costs far more than a more expensive one that holds up.

 We focused on providers that serve venture-backed startups at the seed through pre-IPO stages.
 Enterprise valuation firms that primarily serve large private companies or public companies for purchase price allocation work are not included, as they are rarely appropriate for early- and growth-stage startups.
 Pricing data is approximate and subject to change; verify directly with each provider before engaging.